 (2) In the aftermath of 9/11, Muammar Gaddafi announced both gas and oil exploration deals with the UK, and that he was abandoning his quest for nuclear and chemical weapons.
-In exchange, secret papers reveal, British intelligence gave him assistance in chasing down his enemies all over the world.
+In return, secret papers reveal, British intelligence gave him assistance in chasing down his enemies all over the world.

 (4) The terrible experience of Tanzanian women in Oman and the United African Emirates.